IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 app was deployed again.
 Then, click the URL link that is next to "Deploy to."
 Your update is shown.

 ---
-# Part 2: Grow your project
+<a name='grow'></a>
+# Grow the app into a robust project that has members, sprints, and a backlog
 ---
- Grow the project by inviting other team members and creating work items for the team to complete.
+Inviting other team members and create work items for the team to complete.

-## 2.1 Invite a team member
+## Invite a team member
 1. In the upper-left corner, click the project name to open the project's Overview page.
 2. Click **MEMBERS** and then click **INVITE MEMBERS**.
 3. Enter the email address of the team member to invite and then click **INVITE**.